The colonic transit study is an older technique to estimate colonic transit time.

 Normal colonic transit time is 20-56 hours, and most adults will clear all the markers in 4-5 days.

 Laxatives (and possibly GI-active medications) should be temporarily discontinued, otherwise, no special preparation is needed.
+At times due to obstipation patients are unwilling to stop their purgatives in which case the study may be done with them.

 Three main techniques are used: